Adaeze-Jennifer/Amazon-Sales-Performance-Analysis-Python-EDA/README.md

 - Europe and Asia are growth opportunities.
 Both regions trail the Middle East and North America by a narrow margin.
 Targeted regional campaigns could close this gap and meaningfully lift overall revenue.

+## File Structure
+- 'Amazon-Sales-Performance-Analysis-Python' - Main Python notebook with the analysis.